-Mike Maxwell and I met on one of the darkest corners of the web—the Emerging Civil War blog.
+Mike Maxwell and I met on the Emerging Civil War blog.
 Many of you will recognize his name from the “Reply” section.
 Luckily for me—and for Abraham—Mr. Maxwell was as fascinated by the story of the “Slave Blowed to Freedom” as I was.
 We worked together via email to investigate the information available on this topic, and we will continue to research until we find out Abraham’s last name.
 Only then will we be close to finding his trut

 I asked Mike a few questions so that ECW readers could get a look at the process of writing history and the teamwork it requires.
 So please, let me introduce Mike Maxwell, researcher extraordinaire and person who lives in—Australia!

 Meg: How did you become aware of Emerging Civil War?

 Mike: I am personally interested in the American Civil War because so many of my ancestors were volunteers in Pennsylvania, Wisconsin and Iowa regiments, I stumbled upon ECW as result of a Google search, seeking information regarding Pensacola, Florida (where the Civil War almost began.)

 Meg: How did you train to become a researcher?